metabase/hawk/README.md

 ## Test modes:

-The Hawk test runner can one in one of three modes.
+The Hawk test runner can run in one of three modes.

 * `:repl`      -- running locally in a REPL
 * `:cli/ci`    -- running in a CI environment like CircleCI or GitHub actions with `clojure` or `clj`